exograph/exograph/docs/docs/postgres/access-control.md

 The default access control expression is `false`.
 This secure-by-default approach forces you to think about access control for each type explicitly.
 :::

-When you use `access(false)` for a mutation, it has the effect of removing that API.
-For more details, please see the [Effect on Mutation APIs](#effect-on-mutation-apis) section.
+When you use `access(false)` for a query or mutation, it has the effect of removing that API.
+For more details, please see the [Effect on APIs](#effect-on-apis) section.

 ### Using context objects